Mixed Graviton and Scalar Bispectra in the EFT of Inflation: Soft Limits and Boostless Bootstrap: Boostless bootstrap

-\begin{itemize} \item For local terms and odd $p$ with $p \geq 3$, one has either $(p+1)(p-3)/4 +1$ or $(p-3)^2/4 $ parameters (which correspond to either the polarization tensors contracted with each other or with external momenta) that can't be fixed (excluding the overall factor).
-For even $p$, this number is either $(p^2-2p-4)/4$ or $(p-4)(p-2)/4$. \item For non-local terms and odd $p$ with $p \geq 3$, one has either $(p^2-5)/4$ or $(p-3)(p-1)/4$ parameters that can't be fixed (excluding the overall factor).
-For even $p$, this number is either $(p^2-4)/4$ or $(p-2)^2/4$. \end{itemize} We want to point out that the source of these non-localities is rooted in the fact that not all metric components are dynamical variables.
+\item For non-local terms and odd $p$ with $p \geq 3$, one has at least $(p^2-5)/4 $ parameters if $P=p$ and at lea st $(P^2-1)/4$ parameters otherwise, that can't be fixed (excluding the overall factor).
+For even $p$, this number is $(p^2-4)/4$ for $P=p$ and $P^2/4$ otherwise. \end{itemize} We want to point out that the source of these non-localities is rooted in the fact that not all metric components are dynamical variables.
 Since, we have constraint equations for these non-dynamical variables, one plugs in their formal solution in the action which can potentially involve inverse differential operators since the constraint equations are differential equations.